uncannyworks/plan/posts/2016-08-16-what-can-you-do-in-armored-bits-anyways.md

 ### Leg

 While nothing special occurs with legs, they provide armor, and are required for movement.
 As legs become damaged mech speed slows down.

+### Reactor

+The power plant which drives the entire mech.
+It provides a specific amount of power each game tick that actively powered components use to stay online.
+Creative players could possibly overload their mech with more components than the reactor could effectively power, but rotate them in/out as the battlefield demands change.

 ### Sensor